 For Obama, the most important thing may be to resist the temptation of telling people how much better the economy is doing than it really is.
 Voters don’t believe it and they don’t want to hear it.
 Ask Democratic pollster Stan Greenberg, who has produced reams of polling data demonstrating that.
 It is the economic equivalent of hoisting a “Mission Accomplished” banner, when the mission isn’t anywhere near completed and is not getting much better.
 Last Friday, Obama did it again, when the unemployment numbers came out.
 While the average voter probably doesn’t know that the unemployment rate has dropped more because of declining labor participation rates, they know that the economy isn’t creating so many jobs that the unemployment rate is coming down with any speed.
 The decline in labor participation among 25-to-54-year-olds is dramatic, and that of 16-to-24-year-olds is more dramatic still.

 Obama has increased his approval among younger voters (18-29) and Latino and African-American voters.
 Particularly among young and Latino voters, his approval numbers last fall were not nearly what they should have been, given that those groups gave Obama 66 and 67 percent of the vote, respectively.
 What’s lacking is enthusiasm and intensity.
 It helps that those are easily definable and reachable groups; specific messaging and forms of media can effectively reach them.
 Those efforts, though, are made difficult by an economic downturn that was tougher on them than most, and a recovery that has benefited them less than others.

-This article appears in the May 8, 2012, edition of National Journal Daily.
+This article appears in the May 8, 2012 edition of NJ Daily.